mendix/docs/content/en/docs/howto/front-end/conversation-best-practices.md

 ### 12.2 How We Do It

-* **Confirmation Prompts**: Rephrase the end-user's request in a question to confirm understanding before proceeding. ("Did you mean...?")
+* **Confirmation prompts**: Rephrase the end-user's request in a question to confirm understanding before proceeding. ("Did you mean...?")
-* **Multiple Response Options**: Offer a few concise answer choices that reflect common end-user goals.
+* **Multiple response options**: Offer a few concise answer choices that reflect common end-user goals.
-* **Context Awareness**: Consider past interactions and end-user history to inform interpretations of current requests.
+* **Context awareness**: Consider past interactions and end-user history to inform interpretations of current requests.
-* **Fallback Mechanisms**: Have built-in fallback options like offering to connect the end-user with a live agent or providing a menu of common tasks.
-This ensures the end-user has options even if the system can't fulfill the initial request perfectly.
+* **Fallback mechanisms**: Have built-in fallback options like offering to connect the end-user with a live agent or providing a menu of common tasks.
+This ensures the end-user has options even if the system cannot fulfill the initial request perfectly.

 ### 12.3 Example